Trichodiadema densum (Haw.) Schwantes

 Miniature Desert Rose, Mini Desert Rose, African Bonsai

 Trichodiadema densum is not a cactus but could be mistaken for one.
-Its leaves are fleshy and end in a circle of stiff hairs, giving the plant a similar appearance to some Mammillarias.
-It is up to 4 inches (10 cm) tall, mat-forming succulent with woody stems and thick, fleshy roots.
-Leaves are up to 0.8 inches (2 cm) long.
-Flowers are daisy-like, vivid carmine-pink, up to 2 inches (5 cm) in diameter.
+Its leaves end in a circle of stiff hairs, giving the plant a similar appearance to some Mammillarias.
+It grows up to 4 inches (10 cm) tall as a mat-forming succulent with thickened fleshy roots, woody stems, and thick fleshy green leaves.
+The leaves are up to 0.8 inches (2 cm) long and 0.2 inches (0.5 cm) in diameter.
+Flowers are vivid carmine-pink, daisy-like, and up to 2 inches (5 cm) in diameter.
 They appear from fall through spring, opening in the morning and closing later in the day.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).